-- If the Buyer is unresponsive to the Seller’s request for over 2 Business Days.
+- If the Shipper is unresponsive to the Seller’s request for over 2 Business Days.

 - Changes in Shipment dimensions for Express and LTL Shipments.

 - Changes in Shipment dimensions listed on the BOL/AWB known after the Shipment is gated-in.

-- If the Buyer is notified of valid charges and rejects them during the life of the shipment, but the Seller is unable to avoid the charges before completing or cancelling the shipment.
+- If the Shipper is notified of valid charges and rejects them during the life of the Shipment, but the Seller is unable to avoid the charges before completing or cancelling the Shipment.

 For common examples, see the pricing section on Charges that may be applied once a Shipment has departed.

 6. Charges Between Shipper and Seller

-Certain charges will be invoiced directly by the Seller to the Buyer off of the Freightos.com platform.
-Sellers must ensure that these charges are communicated as early as possible and prepare Buyers for potential charges.
-Buyers must pay these charges directly to the Seller to ensure they do not face issues with their shipment.
+Certain charges will be invoiced directly by the Seller to the Shipper off of the Freightos.com Platform.
+Sellers must ensure that these charges are communicated as early as possible and prepare Shippers for potential charges.
+Shippers must pay these charges directly to the Seller to ensure they do not face issues with their Shipment.
 Disputes for these charges will not be adjudicated by Freightos.com.
-The Seller must be able to present proof of charges from the party imposing them if the Buyer requests it.
+The Seller must be able to present proof of charges from the party imposing them if the Shipper requests it.

 6.1.
 Government and passthrough charges